sludin/certupdate/README.md

 `ldd` only shows what the binary is linked with, but wha tmight be dynamically loaded.
-NSS will dynamically load a shared library based on the contents of `nsswitch.conf` when a name lookup is performed, for example, when you scp a file from your client to the scp jail.
+NSS will dynamically load a shared library based on the contents of `nsswitch.conf` when a name lookup is performed, for example, when you scp a file from your client to the chroot jail.
 The simplest way to deal with this is:

 ```
 cp /lib/x86_64-linux-gnu/libnss*.so.* /var/chroot/lib/x86_64-linux-gnu/